 Our kids and students can enjoy exploring and visiting the best museums virtually from their home, from their bed room, from afar.
 Kids can witness dinosaur bones from their laptop or desktop computer.

 I have invested time to look for the best free online virtual museum tours, and here they are:

 During the pandemic time, many public places are closed, including the Louvre.
-However, Louvre offers online museum exploration through 3D photo.
+However, Louvre, Virtual Museum Tours for Kids, offers online museum exploration through 3D photo.
 All important parts of this French museum have been taken photos and assembled in the virtual tour.
 You will see Egyptian antiquities in which pharaonic period artefacts are displayed.
 Kids can explore this museum from home.
 Make sure you have good internet connection because the virtual tour uses lots of 360 degree HD resolution photos.

 Teachers can assign their students to write report about their experience exploring the Louvre virtual museum.
 This virtual museum is suitable for kids, especially for educational purposes.
 Another example of task or assignment for the students is to ask them to capture (screenshot) some specific images in this museum.
 Prepare a table with each name of the image to seek (in the left column), and the blank space (right column) for the students to fill in (paste the image).

 at the bottom left corner, you see a small map with red bullets.
 Click on the map to enlarge it, and click on the red spot button to go to the selected position/location in the building.

 With photo 360, the Virtual Museum Tour feels real.